bentranter/course-notes/README.md

-##Course Notes
+# Course Notes

-A new offline-first way to write, read, and review your notes on your laptop and phone.
+Get straight A's studying for three minutes a day.

-####How to install and run the web app
+### How to install and run the web app

 1. Get [node.js](http://nodejs.org/)
 2. Get [RethinkDB](http://rethinkdb.com/)